codio/site/source/docs/tuts/author/edit.html.md

 When in Play Mode, your content is rendered beautifully and you can even override the default CSS styling.

-You can also insert [images, videos and hyperlinks](/docs/ide/tools/guides/imvid).
+You can also insert [images, videos and hyperlinks](/docs/tuts/author/imvid).

 We would recommend that you check out our [Guides Cheat Sheet](https://bitbucket.org/codiocontent/guides-cheat-sheet) and import into your Codio account to review.
-See [here](/docs/dashboard/projects/creating/) for more infomation on importing.
+See [here](/docs/dashboard/projects/creating/) for more information on importing.

 Here is a summary of the Markdown formatting codes

 ##Headers/Titles
 To display a header or title, you can use the `#` character at the start of the line.
-The more `#` characters you add, the bigger the font.
+The more `#` characters you add, the smaller the font.

 ```markdown
 # Big title